1960, an early tragedy is a glimpse into an amazing future for a student nurse.

-Mr. Benjamin couldn't really speak but his frightened eyes asked all.
+Mr. Benjamin couldn't speak very well with the nausea and tube but his frightened eyes asked all.
 'Am I dying?
 Is all that blood coming from all over my body...how much more can I lose?
 Can you save me?'

 "We can do surgery to remove the area that is bleeding.
 We will replace what you are losing with blood that is your type, okay?"

 He nodded his head but tears ran down into his mouth.
 He looked like a little boy.
 I took a Kleenex and wiped what I could.

 "I will call your wife and tell her what is happening."

 John and I worked so well together.
 It was a team as I anticipated his orders before he requested them.
 I sedated Mr. Benjamin as much as I could.
 He lived although he was critical and in ICU after the surgery was done and most of his stomach was removed due to bleeding ulcers.

 John was excited to be able to help with the surgery.
 It was only his fourth time to scrub in on a major case.
 I envied him.

 That very evening he came to my dorm and asked Mrs. Tynsdale if I could go and get coffee with him.
 She allowed me to go for two hours.

 There is a place across from the hospital called "The Cake Cafe".
 It is a greasy spoon, open twenty-four hours with fast take out, perfect for the hospital staff.
 It is a hotbed of gossip but I never heard about my boyfriend's secret.
 People do protect others perhaps due to their own vulnerability and the fact that I have only a handful of friends.

 I loved the place because it is as alive as the hospital.
 John and I started going there.